Profile information Member settings

 Consider changing energy suppliers or tariffs (ie rates) to get lower energy prices.
 Ofgem (the body that regulates energy suppliers) provides advice on how you can change energy suppliers or tariffs safely.

 Bear in mind that, if your fixed tariff is coming to an end, you may save money by being switched automatically to your current supplier’s default tariff.
-Default tariffs are limited by the government’s Energy Price Guarantee.
-This sets the maximum charge an average household in the UK will pay for energy at £1,834 from 1 October to 31 December 2023.
-From 1 January 2024, the energy price cap will rise to £1,928 per year.
+Default tariffs are limited by the energy price cap.
+This sets the maximum charge an average household in the UK will pay for energy for a given period.
+For the most most up-to-date price cap, see Ofgem's guidance on the energy price cap.

 Consider changing your energy bill payment method.
 It is usually cheaper to pay energy bills by direct debit as many energy providers offer small discounts on direct debit payments.